kubernetes-sigs/node-feature-discovery/demo/README.md

 Scripts to reproduce our demo results can be found in [helper-scripts](helper-scripts/).
 ### Prerequisites
-1. `Kubectl` should be configured properly to work with your Kubernetes cluster.
+1. `kubectl` should be configured properly to work with your Kubernetes cluster.
 2. Node feature discovery should have been already deployed on your Kubernetes cluster.

 ### Instructions